LogIntelligence/PreLog/README.md

 |                 | Recall    |          0.988           |           0.967           |
 |                 | F-measure |        **0.945**         |          0.666            |

+#### **Findings:**
+The model fails to achieve satisfactory performance without pre-training

 ### C. Efficiency and Comparison with LLMs

+We fine-tune a FLAN-T5 model, an enhanced version of T5, for log-based anomaly detection and compare it with PreLog.
+We choose the FLAN- T5 XL version with 3 billion parameters (approximately 20 times larger than PreLog) and fine-tune it using Low-Rank Adaptation (LoRA).

 #### C1.
 Results on stable logs